S.Africas Ex-president Zuma Wins Court Bid To Run In May Election - UrduPoint

 S.Africa's Ex-president Zuma Wins Court Bid To Run In May Election

-A South African court on Tuesday ruled that former president Jacob Zuma can stand in May's general elections, overturning a decision by electoral authorities to bar him over a previous conviction

-Johannesburg, (APP - UrduPoint / Pakistan Point News - 9th Apr, 2024) A South African court on Tuesday ruled that former president Jacob Zuma can stand in May's general elections, overturning a decision by electoral authorities to bar him over a previous conviction.
+Johannesburg, (APP - UrduPoint / Pakistan Point News - 10th Apr, 2024) A South African court on Tuesday ruled that former president Jacob Zuma can stand in looming general elections, overturning a decision by electoral authorities to bar him over a contempt conviction.

-In a verdict that could sway the vote, the electoral court ruled in favour of Zuma, 81, who is fronting uMkhonto we Sizwe (MK), a new opposition party that has become a dark horse in the election race.
+In a surprise verdict, the electoral court ruled in favour of the 81-year-old who is fronting uMkhonto we Sizwe (MK), a new opposition party that has become a potential upsetter in the May 29 election.

-"The decision of the Electoral Commission... is set aside," the court wrote in its ruling seen by AFP.
+"The decision of the Electoral Commission... is set aside," the court wrote in a ruling seen by AFP.

 It did not provide an explanation of how the verdict was reached.

-Banking on his popularity, MK is expected to cut well into the vote share of the already embattled ruling African National Congress (ANC) -- the ex-president's former political home.
+Banking on his popularity, MK is expected to cut into the vote share of the embattled ruling African National Congress (ANC) -- the ex-president's former political home.

-This could precipitate the ANC towards its worst result in three decades, seeing it drop below 50 percent of the vote.
+This could precipitate the ANC towards seeing its vote share drop below 50 percent for the first time since 1994.

 Short of a parliamentary majority, it would be forced to seek coalition partners to remain in power.